Søren Henriksen

-Søren Henriksen (born 1 December 1963 in Rødovre) is a former Danish cricketer.
+Søren Henriksen (born 1 December 1963 in Rødovre) is a former Danish cricketer, who has played for the national team.
 Henriksen was a right-handed batsman who bowled right-arm fast-medium.

 Career

 Early career and Lancashire

 Henriksen made his debut for Denmark Under-19s against Bermuda Under-19s in the 1981 International Youth Tournament.
 He made two further appearances for Denmark Under-19s in the 1983 International Youth Tournament, against Ireland Under-19s and Bermuda Under-19s, a tournament in which he came to the attention of English county Lancashire.
 Signed by Lancashire in 1983, his first-class debut for the county came in the 1985 County Championship against Surrey at The Oval, making him the second Dane after Ole Mortensen to play county cricket.
 He took his first wicket in this match, when he dismissed Trevor Jesty.
 In that same season, he made his List A debut against Worcestershire in the 1985 Benson & Hedges Cup.
-He made eight further appearances in List A cricket in that season, taking a total of 6 wickets at an average of 53.66, with best figures of 2/51.
+He made eight further appearances in List A cricket in that season, taking 6 wickets at an average of 53.66, with best figures of 2/51.
 The following season, he made two further first-class appearances in the County Championship against Worcestershire and Derbyshire, going wicketless against Worcestershire, but taking his second and final first-class wicket against Derbyshire when he dismissed Kim Barnett.
 He also made a single List A appearance against Derbyshire in the John Player Special League, going wicketless in the match.
 He left Lancashire at the end of the 1986 season.